Sherman's Tube Amplifier Hobby

 By learning & hearing something new, with each build, my ultimate goal after 23 years has been that I am still learning.
 My curiosity has not yet waned.
 My path has pushed me towards seeking new challenges.
 To Me this is the best result of self motivation.
 I always seem to want to know more, and when I cannot find answers to the questions I have I search online, and talk to other enthusiasts, even sometimes, through experts in person at Audio Shows.
 Sharing insights with open minded designers, makes this worth the enjoyment of Music through artisanal equipment, the simplicity of Tube Circuits makes them ideal for tweaking, and this is how we learn, by doing, and thinking about things and modifying our own builds, rather than guessing on someone elses hard work.
 I do not enjoy modifying other peoples work as I do not feel that changing what was already done and optimized, is not a good thing to do.
 Some love changing parts, and that is fine with Me.

-First or many Guitar Vacuum Tube Power Amplifier Head
+First of many Guitar Vacuum Tube Power Amplifiers

 A Bass Guitar Amplifier using out of production Magnetek-Triad S-42A, sounds interesting.
 I also have a hand drawn, 10 Watt E80L/6227 Guitar Amp to consider.
 Both amps concepts are now planned for 2026.
 But, before them, my Transcendent Sound Cathode Follower SE Hi-Fi amplifier project is next up, after I complete the CAT SL-1 clone.
 After years of delays and procrastination, due to professional priorities.
 I ran into trouble last night, and I describe this in my Hand Crafted section of the CAT SL-1 clone build.
 Honesty and Success, with Failure is how this Hobby operates, not always rose colored.
 Making mistakes, keeps Me sharp and Cautious.
 Developing good Workbench manners is essential to reducing errors.
 My biggest lesson, stop when tired.
 That is when big mistakes always happen.
 Fatigue clouds our senses, we have to learn to stop, even though our minds want to keep going towards the ultimate goal.
 There is nothing like the thrill of listening to a new creation sound, for the very first time, after month's of assembly.
 When the speakers start to play, my Heart skips a few beats.